OpenFn/kit/packages/runtime/README.md

 For the runtime to work, the parent process needs `--experimental-vm-modules` be passed.
 You may also want to pass `--no-warnings` to suppress annoying console warnings.

+## Module Caching

+If running in a long-lived process (such as inside ws-worker), the runtime may import cached modules.

+This can be a problem for isolation even within the sandbox, because state can be shared by two workflows using the same adaptor.
+This is a security and stability concern.

+To address this, the runtime accepts a cacheKey on the linker options.
+If set, this will be appended to the linker's imports (ie, top-level job imports).
+All jobs in the same workflow will use the same cacheKey, so a module is cached between jobs, but NOT between workflows.

+Long-running worker processes should pass a unique cache key with each run.

+IMPORTANT: This will leak memory, because loaded but "stale" modules will NOT be garbage collected.

+It is expected that that long-running runtimes will have some kind of purge functionality to reclaim memory (for example, engine-multi will regulaly burn worker threads)

 ## Execution Plans

 The runtime can accept an Execution Plan (or workflow) as an input.